svendahlstrand/plugin-conversation-on-mb/README.md

 5. Press *Update Template* and pat yourself on the back.

-### Make sure the Conversation on Micro.blog link show up
+### Make sure the Conversation on Micro.blog link shows up

 1. Find a post on your blog and make sure you see the *Conversation on Micro.blog* link.